awsugblr/awsugblr/src/pages/blog/2019-03-04-awsugblr-presence-at-india-cloud-summit-2019.md

 ---
 ## About India Cloud Summit?

-India Cloud Summit is the place to explore new ideas  learn from industry experts.
+[India Cloud Summit](https://www.indiacloudsummit.com/) is the place to explore new ideas  learn from industry experts.
 This summit have put together a mix of thought leaders & industry experts to cover topics like Artificial Intelligence (AI)/Machine Learning (ML), Alexa, IoT, Migration, Big Data and Cloud Architecture best practices.

 The purpose of the summit is to network, share ideas and have meaningful conversations about how others are implementing Cloud in their Organizations, Cloud migration, DevOps and more.

+India Cloud Summit 2019 was hosted in Radisson Blu on 15th Feb 2019.

 **AWSUGBLR** is a group of passionate AWS Developers, Architects, Users, Evangelists who meet to share best practices, discuss upcoming features, pit falls etc. \
 [Runcy Oommen](https://www.linkedin.com/in/runcyoommen/), our co-organizer,  proudly presented on **Building a Serverless WebApp **at the submit and it was very well received by the audience.